beetbox/beets/docs/plugins/web.rst

 Response with a list of tracks with the ids *6*, *12* and *13*.
 The format of the response is the same as for `GET /item/`_.
-It is *not guaranteed* that the reponse includes all the items requested.
+It is *not guaranteed* that the response includes all the items requested.
 If a track is not found it is silently dropped from the response.